wagner-group/reap-benchmark/README.md

 ## Usage

+### Use REAP benchmark for evaluation

 - `reap_annotations.csv` is the REAP annotation file.
 - `configs` contains attack config files and detectron (Faster R-CNN) config files.

 <!-- ## Other Tips -->

 - To run on annotated signs only (consistent with results in the paper), use flag `--annotated-signs-only`.
 For Detectron2, the dataset cache has to be deleted before this option to really take effect.

+### Recreate REAP from Mapillary Vistas and MTSD

+Coming soon!

+- `mtsd_label_metadata.csv` is a mapping between the original MTSD classes to classes in REAP.
+It contains shapes and sizes for each MTSD class.

 ## TODOs